Jygsaw/comfortfood-next/README.md

             - redirect triggered
             - promise chain continues to success path with router.push to next page
                 - note: promise chain stops because of undefined var, but can success chain be avoided?
+- [ ] investigate idle database connections
+    - [ ] postgres running out of available connections
+    - [ ] fundamental misunderstanding of how to use the postgres client?
 - [ ] secure endpoints with csrf tokens
     - [ ] develop better understanding of csrf tokens
     - [ ] read https://github.com/nextauthjs/next-auth/issues/717